djcass44/ci-tools/docs/COSIGN.md

 ## Signing

 `ci` does not sign the artefacts that it generates.
-Signing the artefacts is an opinionated process that is best left to the end user.
+Signing the artefacts is an opinionated process best left to the end user.

 It does provide a `build.txt` that contains the full path to the artefact, which can be used as follows: